xo/xo/examples/booktest/README.md

 script also expects the database to be named `booktest` and owned by the `booktest` user.

-Oracle will connect to the service name `xe.oracle.docker`, which is the default service name used by the Docker [sath89/oracle-12c](https://hub.docker.com/r/sath89/oracle-12c/) image.
+Oracle will connect to the service name `xe`, which is the default service name used by the Docker [sath89/oracle-12c](https://hub.docker.com/r/sath89/oracle-12c/) image.
 SQLite3 will use the regular file `booktest.sqlite3`.